menu

 Housing costs in Mi-Wuk Village are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Mi-Wuk Village is a blue-collar town, with 35.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mi-Wuk Village is generally considered to be a blue-collar town.
+35.06% of the Mi-Wuk Village workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mi-Wuk Village is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Mi-Wuk Village who work in healthcare suport services (7.64%), art, media, and design (7.64%), and teaching (7.42%).

 Of important note, Mi-Wuk Village is also a town of artists.
 Mi-Wuk Village has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mi-Wuk Village’s character.

-A relatively large number of people in Mi-Wuk Village telecommute to their jobs.
-Overall, about 25.36% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.36% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Mi-Wuk Village is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mi-Wuk Village really has some of the features that families look for when choosing a good community to raise children.
 Is Mi-Wuk Village perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Mi-Wuk Village doesn't have a public transportation system that people use for their commute.
+Mi-Wuk Village is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mi-Wuk Village in 2022 was $48,651, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $194,604 for a family of four.